M.S. in Counseling: School Counseling or Clinical Mental Health Concentration

 It also fulfills the educational requirements, along with two or more years of full-time supervised work experience in a clinical setting, to apply to take the State of Illinois’s upper-level exam to earn a Licensed Clinical Professional Counselor (LCPC) license.
 To qualify to take the LCPC exam, you must have two years' work experience (3360 hours) in addition to the Master of Science in Counseling degree.

 NLU recognizes many students are balancing work and family while in school, so courses are scheduled to accommodate those important commitments.
-Graduate classes meet just one day or evening per week.
+Graduate classes meet just once per week.
 Plus, NLU students begin the program with a group of colleagues who remain together throughout the course of study.
 This group offers a network of support and camaraderie from day one until graduation and beyond.